hala94/formeus/CONTRIBUTION.md

 Create a _changeset_ by running `pnpm changeset` in the workspace root and specify semver bump type for each package.
 Read more about [changesets](https://github.com/changesets/changesets/blob/main/docs/command-line-options.md).

+Squash your branch commits into 1 commit that specifies the changes you made.

+Use `feature:` , `bugfix:` commit naming convention.

 Create a PR to the `main` branch.

 ### Demo